 The Greek indicates that Paul thanked God for his entire connection with them.

-It is important to recognize our current blessings are from God.
+It is essential to recognize our current blessings are from God.

-The word “thank” is in the present tense in the Greek and indicates a constant thankfulness.
-Do we intentionally and on a daily basis develop our capacity for appreciation for what God is doing in our lives?
+The word “thank” is in the present tense in Greek and indicates a constant thankfulness.
+Do we intentionally and daily develop our capacity for appreciation for what God is doing in our lives?